-The history of Denbigh Male Voice Choir starts in 1988.
+The history of the present Denbigh Male Voice Choir starts in 1988.
 Gareth Roberts spent many weeks trying to persuade men to form a male voice choir in Denbigh.

 Choir Conductors and Accompanists

 He succeeded to get Mrs Phyllis Dryhurst-Dodd, recently returned to her home town of Denbigh, to become the Musical Director.

 Whilst living in Mid Wales, she was the Musical Director of the successful Llanfair Caereinion Male Voice Choir for several years.

 Listen to chairman Paul Harrison, talking on Radio Deeside in 2015, about the formation of the choir:

 For the first few months the choir accompanist was Julie Howatson.
 Then, Dorothy Kirk, former Head of Music in a school in Liverpool, was appointed for the next 15 years.